-At the conclusion of the four-month pilot program, Suncor data showed incidents on the K and L shifts decreased by 50% compared to the I and J shifts.
+At the conclusion of the four-month pilot program, Suncor data showed that incidents on the K and L shifts decreased by 50% compared to the I and J shifts.
 In addition, the experimental group delivered a 3.5% increase in productivity.
-(Suncor reports the lowered incident rate has held steady throughout the past year, to date.)

-As part of the data collection process, VISTA Training conducted one-on-one interviews with more than half of the trainees, mentors and dispatchers who participated in the pilot program.
+As part of the data collection process, VISTA Training conducted one-on-one interviews with over half of the trainees, mentors and dispatchers who participated in the pilot program.
 Here are several selected data points from these sessions:

-- Trainees were asked to rate the value of the information in each block of content in the CBT lessons; 85% reported that these lessons were "very useful." - Trainees were also asked to rate the helpfulness of their truck mentors in preparing them for the OJT activities and their comfort level when asking their mentor questions.
-On a scale of 1 to 4, where 4 was "extremely helpful" or very comfortable, mentors were rated at 3.8 in both areas. - However, mentors only rated the narrative coaching component of the program at 3.3 on a scale of 1 to 4, mainly because some of them weren't completely comfortable with this technique.
-This could easily be improved by providing them with more practice in the technique, more examples of how to do so, and by creating opportunities for mentor and trainee to meet prior to ride-along sessions.
+- Trainees were asked to rate the value of the information in each block of content in the CBT lessons.
+They reported that these lessons were "very useful" 85% of the time. - Trainees were also asked to rate the helpfulness of their truck mentors in preparing them for the OJT activities and their comfort level when asking their mentor questions.
+On a scale of 1 to 4, where 4 was "extremely helpful" or very comfortable, trainees rated their mentors a 3.8 in both areas. - Mentors only rated the narrative coaching component of the program a 3.3 on a scale of 5, mainly because some of them weren't completely comfortable with this technique.
+This could easily be improved by providing them with more practice in the technique, examples of how to do so and by creating opportunities for mentor and trainee to meet prior to ride-along sessions